th174/slogo_cs308/doc/README.md

 ####Known bugs/problems with functionality:
 * There is currently back end framework established to take in configuration data and write it to a file in XML format.
 However, it has neither been implemented for all possible data (only the ObservableTurtle class has implemented the required `toProperty()` method), nor connected to the front end.
 * GUI formatting is different on different machines.
+* If you run `exec !!` twice in a row, it results in a StackOverflow error.
+Running the previous command runs the previous command, which is itself, so it runs itself.

 ####Extra features:
 * CanvasView: When clicking on a turtle, a pop-up display appears for the user to change the turtle’s properties.
 When clicking on the canvas, a pop-up display appears for the user to change the turtle environment's properties.